uzayyli/wordle/README.md

 # Wordle
-JavaScript Wordle game for browsers and Discord.js
+JavaScript Wordle game for browsers and Discord

 # How to Setup
 - (for Node version <20) The package `dotenv` is used in `src/register.js`, reads relevant keys from `.dev.vars` file